camunda/camunda-docs-manual/content/reference/rest/history/job-log/get-job-log-stacktrace.md

 # Result

-The result is the corresponding stacktrace as a plain text.
+The result is the corresponding stacktrace as plain text.

 # Response Codes